Yagnik-Gohil/webhook-frontend/README.md

 ```

 ### Run Project

+- Start the webhook-backend.

+- Start the webhook-simulator.

+- Start the webhook-frontend by below command.
 ```
 npm run dev
 ```
 - Go to `http://localhost:5173` and verify front-end is live.

-- Start the webhook-backend and complete signup

-- start the webhook-simulator.

 - To receive events, Go to subscription page and subscribe to all the services